The Brussels effect and regulatory arbitrage

 Why this matters

-Recent research seems to support this view, highlighting a significant gap in AI adoption between the UK and the EU due to regulatory concerns, with Jacob Beswick, Senior Director of AI governance at Daikatu saying: “The EU AI Act has raised more questions than answered, and in the process, businesses within its jurisdiction have become increasingly hesitant about their AI programs”.
+There’s evidence of this.
+Research shows a growing gap in AI adoption between the UK and the EU.
+Jacob Beswick, Senior Director of AI governance at Daikatu saying: “The EU AI Act has raised more questions than answered, and in the process, businesses within its jurisdiction have become increasingly hesitant about their AI programs”.

-The EU AI Act will influence global AI regulation, that much is true.
+The EU AI Act will influence global AI regulation.
 But will it be as a success story or a tale of caution?

 References / Related reading